NYPD to use drones to aid swimmers in trouble at city beaches amid lifeguard shortage

 An email to the NYPD on more specifics of the plan and where the drones would be deployed was not immediately returned.
 An email to the Mayor’s office for comment about the use of the drones was also not returned.

-The idea to use drones at city beaches was formulated last summer when the city used the remote-controlled flyers to watch out for sharks near the shoreline.
+The idea to use drones at city beaches was formulated last summer when the city used the remote-controlled drones to watch out for sharks near the shoreline.

 Drones spotted six sharks in their scans of the ocean during the weeks they were deployed, but none of the sharks came close to the shoreline, officials said.